How to Display a Katana Properly

 However, this is simply a way to show respect and is often applied in dojo settings or when displayed in museums.
 In reality, it doesn’t make a significant difference, so feel free to display however you like at home.

-A decorative katana made from stainless steel is something cheap and simple, that you just hang in a space where you think it’s appropriate.
-A functional katana, on the other hand, is an investment that can be used for more than just display.
-You have to think more about where it’s easily accessible if you need in a case of self-defense or everyday training, or how to preserve its quality so it doesn’t rust or dull over time.
-Maybe you have kids and need a safe spot.
-Or you own multiple swords and need to organize and showcase them etc..
+A decorative katana made from stainless steel is cheap and simple, meant to be hung in a space you find appropriate.
+A functional katana, on the other hand, is an investment that serves more than just display purposes.
+You’ll need to think about where it’s easily accessible—whether for home-defense or everyday training—and how to preserve its quality so it doesn’t rust or dull over time.

 Horizontal Sword Stand